Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 Resonance frequencies were identified through a frequency sweep, and the optimal power was determined by measuring the noise at different power levels with single tone readout electronics.
 Then the dark NEP was evaluated following~\citet{janssen_equivalence_2014}, which can be used as a proxy for the optical NEP of our NbTiN-Al devices (both absorbers and antennas) as described in \cite{janssen_equivalence_2014}.
 We measured both a frequency sweep and the noise over a range of bath temperatures, and we evaluate the quasiparticle lifetime $\tau_{qp}^*$ (following Equation 2 in \cite{de_Visser_2011}) and the resonator phase dark responsivity to quasiparticles, $d\theta/dN_{qp}$ (following Equation 1 in \citet{janssen_equivalence_2014}), at different temperatures.
 Pair-breaking efficiencies of $\eta_{pb, \textrm{antennas}} = 0.37$ and $\eta_{pb, \textrm{absorbers}} = 0.35$ (see \cite{Guruswamy_2014}) were used.
 In the end, the theoretically limited NEP due to quasiparticle generation-recombination is given by $\textrm{NEP=} \frac{2 \Delta}{\eta_{\textrm{pb}}}\sqrt{\frac{N_{qp}}{\tau_{qp}^*}}$ (see Eq.
 6 in \cite{deVisser2012GRnoise} ), where $\Delta$ is the superconducting energy gap (Al) and $N_{qp}$ is the number of quasiparticles.
+The dark NEP relies on accurate measurement of the volume, T$_{\mathrm{c}}$, an accurate fit of the limiting lifetime and so care is needed to compare to optical NEP which is a more direct signal to noise measurement~\cite{janssen_equivalence_2014}.
+But here we are interested in changes in performance so focus on using a consistent analysis, giving a small potential bias with respect to the optical NEP.

 Measurements were done at the following temperatures during the pre-radiation phase: 120, 160, 175, 190, 200, 210, 220, 235, 250, 265 and 280~mK.
 In Fig.~\ref{fig:results}.(b) the noise power spectral density PSD at each temperature from the range is presented, calculated from time ordered data (TOD) at the resonance points $f_r$ acquired at a 50~kHz sampling rate.
 From the fitting the roll-off in the noise it is possible to extract the quasiparticle lifetime~\cite{Janssen_2013} to $\sim$200~mK, below the generation and recombination noise is suppressed into the readout noise level by trapping~\cite{RooijPRL2025}.
 This makes obtaining the recombination time impossible at lower temperatures, hence 200~mK was taken as a reference temperature for the lifetime (see \cite{de_Visser_2011}).